aws-solutions/clickstream-analytics-on-aws/docs/en/upgrade.md

 You can view the status of the pipeline in the solution console in the **Status** column.
 After a few minutes, you can receive an Active status.

 ## Post-Upgrade Actions
-This section provides instructions for post-upgrade actions.

 ### Ingestion

-As of version 1.1.7, this solution uses [launch templates][launch templates].
-After upgrading the data ingestion module, complete the following steps to replace the Amazon EC2 instances used by Amazon ECS with the new launch template configuration.
+Due to AWS no longer supporting Launch Configurations in Auto Scaling Groups, we will use Launch Template instead.
+After upgrading the data ingestion module to v1.2.0, please follow below steps to replace the EC2 instances used by Amazon ECS with the new Launch Template configuration:

-1. Increase the desired task number by [updating the Amazon ECS service][updating the Amazon ECS service].
+1. Manually increase the desired number of tasks in Amazon ECS.
-2. After the newly added Amazon ECS tasks have started successfully, [manually stop the old tasks][manually stop the old tasks].
+2. Once the newly added Amazon ECS tasks have started successfully, manually stop the old tasks.
-3. Manually [terminate the old Amazon EC2 instances][terminate the old Amazon EC2 instances].
+3. Manually terminate the old EC2 instances.

 ### Data Modeling